Coeliac disease is a lifelong condition where your immune system reacts to gluten, a protein found in wheat, rye and barley.

 Cooking from scratch is a good way of making sure that a meal is completely gluten free.
 Enjoy Food has over 100 gluten-free recipes in its recipe finder for you to choose from.

-When you’re cooking at home, it’s also important not to undo the benefit of following a gluten-free diet by letting what you’re preparing become contaminated with food that contains gluten.
+When you’re cooking at home, it’s also important not to undo the benefit of following a gluten-free diet by letting what you’re preparing become contaminated with foods to avoid if you have coeliac disease.

 Coeliac UK, a charity that gives help and advice to people living with coeliac disease, suggests these simple steps to help you keep the gluten-free food you’re preparing safe from contamination: